Story Arcs: What They Are and How To Write Them

 Let’s get started!

-What’s a Story Arc?
+What is a Story Arc?

-A story arc (also called a narrative arc) is just a term for the plot of your story.
+A story arc (also called a narrative arc) is just another term for the plot of your story.
 The line that the story follows, from beginning to end, is called an “arc” because of the rising, peak, and falling action.

-Any given book or movie probably has more than one arc running through it.
-Let’s take your standard superhero movie, for example.
-You’ll have the main arc, which is what the story is about—-somebody becomes a superhero and saves the world.
 Then you’ll have the subplots, which each have their own arc.
 Usually, the superhero also has a love interest, and maybe an arc with a side character that gets resolved.

 Let’s take a closer look at each component of a story arc, so you can pick them out the next time you grab a book (also, spoilers ahead for Girls of Paper and Fire by Natasha Ngan).

-The Elements of a Story Arc
+The 5 Key Elements of Story Arcs

-Exposition
+1. Exposition

 We hear about her home life, and we get a brief catch-up on this world’s culture and caste system

-Story Arc Toy Story Example
+Toy Story Example Of Story Arcs

 Remember, in “Toy Story” when Andy’s birthday guests get to the party, and Andy’s toys are upset – worried they will be replaced and discarded?
 That’s exposition in action – the part of the story that sets up for the rest of the plot.
 In this case, the tension between Buzz and Woody.
 Photo by Silvana Carlos on Unsplash

-Rising Action
+2. Rising Action

 Coming out of exposition, there’s going to be some kind of inciting incident that kicks off the story.
 Something happens to our character that changes things forever, and they have to go do the rest of the story because of it.
 In a romance, this is the meet-cute.

-The rising action is everything surrounding that inciting incident and leading to the climax.
 In Girls of Paper and Fire, the inciting incident happens when General Yu comes to Lei’s village to take her to the palace.
 This is where she’ll live as a Paper Girl.
 Lei is taken from her home and thrust into palace life, an unfamiliar world where she has to develop new skills and cope with new struggles.

-Climax
+3. Climax

 Showdown Story Arc Climax Point

-Playoff Style “Showdowns” Are Pretty Common Climax Points In Many Sports Stories And Movies.
+Playoff-Style “Showdowns” Are Pretty Common Climax Points In Many Sports Stories And Movies.

-Falling Action
+4. Falling Action

 This is the fallout from the climax.
 In a superhero movie, this is the bad guys turning tail and going back to wherever they came from.
 The love interests get married, et cetera.
 Lei escapes the palace and starts on her new adventure, which we’ll explore in the next book of the series